openthread/ot-docs/site/en/guides/porting/define-cmake-rules.md

 # Define CMake rules

 The CMake build system relies on `CMakeLists.txt` files which define build targets.
-The `CMakeLists.txt` at the root of your repo is the top of the build tree and is a good place to start defining the various targets, options, and macros which will be used in the build process.
+The `CMakeLists.txt` at the root of your repository is the top of the build tree and is a good place to start defining the various targets, options, and macros which will be used in the build process.

 The very first values to define are the project name and the supported platforms.